June 10, 2020

 Your professional competencies are dependent on the people you surround yourself with.
 You’ve been hired to deliver results within a specific area of business.
 And on your own, you are very well-equipped to execute and deliver.

-But with input from colleagues, you may increase your level of productivity, as their input can potentially optimize processes that were slowing you down.
+But with input from colleagues, you may increase your level of productivity, as their input can potentially optimise processes that were slowing you down.

 Did you know…